Skip to content

 Managing items

-The context items listing at /admin/ai/context/items shows all items with filtering and sorting capabilities.
+The context items listing at /admin/config/ai/context/items shows all items with filtering and sorting capabilities.
 From the listing you can:

 • View, edit, or delete individual items